 Pray for the Followers of Christ

-None of the Mallah community has reported themselves as Christians to the census in either Pakistan, India, or Bangladesh.
+None of the Mallah community have reported themselves as Christians to the census in either Pakistan, India, or Bangladesh.
 Please pray for any secret believers to find each other for the purpose of mutual encouragement and instruction.

 Pray for the Entire People Group